NSW control guideline for public health units

 Sex on premises venues

-• provide venue cleaning and disinfection advice.
+• Providing venue cleaning and disinfection advice.
 PHUs should consider the ICEG interim guidance on the infection prevention and control of monkeypox at home or in a non-healthcare settings in their development of this advice.

 Methods of messaging and the ability to contact trace may be limited due to the willingness of patrons to provide contact information.
 Best practice may require assessment on a case by case basis.